MVolodya/hello-world-git/README.md

-# This is homework task 7
+# This is homework for task 7